 A common question that comes up when it comes to getting feedback from your users is whether you should be getting qualitative or quantitative feedback.
 It’s a common question, but there never seems to be a “correct answer”.
 In order to conduct successful research and gain the insights you need for your product, you need to have both.

-At the end of the day, you want to be able to hear the voice of your customer and gain actionable feedback so that you can create a better overall product and user experience.
-Both qualitative and quantitative feedback can help you achieve these goals, but it’s also important to know the difference between the two and how you can leverage both of them to gain actionable insights.
+You want to be able to hear the voice of your customer and gain actionable feedback so that you can create a better overall product and user experience.
+Both qualitative and quantitative feedback can help you achieve these goals.
+But it’s important to discern the difference between the two so you can leverage both of them to gain actionable insights.

 Qualitative feedback is an important part of developing a new product or a new product’s features.
 It’s used to gain an understanding of underlying reasons, opinions, and motivations.
 It provides insights into the problem or helps to develop ideas or hypotheses for potential quantitative research.

 Discovering why users are buying or not buying from you – Understanding what prompted a customer to choose your product is important.
 With this data, you can narrow down a few things.
 The first thing you’re able to narrow down is which one of your features your users found attracting.
-Quite often, product managers are working on new product features everyday, but it’s hard to determine which one is attracting users.
+Quite often, product managers are working on new product features every day.
+But it’s difficult to determine which one is attracting users.
 With qualitative research, you’re able to ask questions that will narrow down which features are working.

 You can also use qualitative research to figure out why your users aren’t buying from you.
 Is it because they’re already using a competitor or is your product not robust enough?
 Doing this simple research will help you improve your product.